lawriebrown/oopp-mooc-rpg/README.md

 Contains a set of classes to implement a text-based adventure game.
-To play a new instance of the game, create a new `World` instance (optionally passing in a customized game_config data structure), and then call the play method on that instance. eg.
+To play a new instance of the game, create a new `World` instance (optionally passing in a customized game_config data structure), and then call the play method on that instance.
+For example, if you have saved this project in folder "rpg", then a simple python main is:

     import rpg
     game_world = rpg.World()